 At some point, enterprises will still be able to acquire more sales leads, only to find that these leads would not go as far as setting an appointment with a sales rep. The main reason for this is the absence of a sense of urgency.

-It is simple the way it works: By positioning a product to address a current and serious problem, you are implicitly giving a prospect a valuable option.
+It is simply the way it works: By positioning a product to address a current and serious problem, you are implicitly giving a prospect a valuable option.
 Especially when the prospect conforms to your definition of a qualified customer, there is a higher chance for a sales conversion to take place.

 Of course, it will take a good sense of navigating through a conversation to reveal “attack points” in which urgency can be played up.